groupdocs-metadata/GroupDocs.Metadata-Reference-Tutorials/content/english/net/metadata-loading/load-metadata-local-disk/_index.md

 weight: 10
 url: /net/metadata-loading/load-metadata-local-disk/
 ---

+# How to Load Metadata from Local Disk in .NET

 ## Introduction
 In the realm of .NET development, managing metadata associated with files is crucial for various applications.
 GroupDocs.Metadata for .NET offers a robust solution for reading, editing, and removing metadata from files effortlessly.
 This tutorial will guide you through the process of loading metadata from a local disk using GroupDocs.Metadata, helping you leverage this powerful library effectively.
 ## Prerequisites